-Explore the top 12 AI for neurology use cases and the ethical considerations healthcare providers should be aware of.
+Explore the top 12 AI for neurology use cases with real-life examples and key ethical considerations that healthcare providers and decision-makers must address when integrating these technologies.

 AI for Neuro-oncology